 Testing for people with coronavirus symptoms

-This page explains how you can get tested for COVID-19 and how NHS contact tracing works to keep us all safe.
+This page explains how you can get tested for COVID-19 if you have any symptoms of the virus.
+It also explains how NHS contact tracing works to keep us all safe.
 You can find more information and support on the main COVID-19 page.
-This page is about testing for people with coronavirus symptoms.
-Those without symptoms can get regular, rapid tests, visit our rapid testing page for more.
-You can read more about our local Keep Kingston Safe Test and Trace Team here.
+If you don't have any symptoms, visit our rapid testing page to find out how to get a test.

 How do I book a free test?